radzii1/tip_prediction.ipynb/README.md

-# tip_prediction.ipynb
-# 💰 Tip Prediction with Linear Regression
+# Tip Prediction with Linear Regression

 This project uses the **Seaborn Tips Dataset** to build a machine learning model that predicts the amount of tip based on features like total bill, gender, smoking status, time of day, and party size.

 ---

-## 📊 Dataset Overview
+##  Dataset Overview

 The dataset includes: